ISISNeutronMuon/MDMC/doc/explanation/minimizers.rst

 is also known as 'black-box optimisation'; the objective function is a 'black-box', where we do not have some mathematical formula for it.

-We will now detail the minimizers available in MDMC.

 Covariance Matrix Adaptation Evolution Strategy
 -----------------------------------------------